curl/curl/docs/cmdline-opts/verbose.md

 If you only want HTTP headers in the output, --include or --dump-header might be more suitable options.

+Since curl 8.10, mentioning this option several times in the same argument increases the level of the trace output.
+However, as before, a single `-v`, `--verbose` or `--no-verbose` reverts any additions by previous `-vv` again.
+This means that `-vv -v` is equivalent to `-v`.
+This avoids unwanted verbosity when the option is mentioned in the command line *and* curl config files.

+Using it twice, e.g. `-vv`, outputs time (`--trace-time`) and transfer ids (`--trace-ids`), as well as enable tracing for all protocols (`--trace-config protocol`).

+Adding a third verbose outputs transfer content (`--trace-ascii %`) and enable tracing of more components (`--trace-config read,write,ssl`).

+A forth time adds tracing of all network components.
+(`--trace-config network`).

+Any addition of the verbose option after that has no effect.

-If you think this option still does not give you enough details, consider using --trace or --trace-ascii instead.
+If you think this option does not give you the right details, consider using --trace or --trace-ascii instead.
+Or use it only once and use `--trace-config` to trace the specific components you wish to see.

 Note that verbose output of curl activities and network traffic might contain sensitive data, including usernames, credentials or secret data content.
 Be